top of page

 1. Research Science Institute

-The Research Science Institute (RSI) is considered the most prestigious summer program in STEM for high school students in the United States.
+The Research Science Institute (RSI) is considered the most prestigious MIT summer camp in STEM for high school students in the United States.
 It is highly selective, taking less than 5% of applicants from a very selective pool.
 If you are selected for it, however, you have more than a 50% chance of getting into a Harvard/Stanford/MIT level school - so it’s worth a shot if you have the academic background.
 RSI doesn’t have the restricted target applicant pool that MITES does (more on that below), so you may have a better shot with RSI if you have an extremely strong academic background in STEM.
 It’s open to students from all over the world, which makes it even more competitive!

-This 5-week summer program selects 80 of the world's most accomplished high school students for an immersive STEM research experience.
+This 5-week MIT summer camp program selects 80 of the world's most accomplished high school students for an immersive STEM research experience.
 It is run collaboratively by Research Science Institute and MIT.
 The program combines on-campus coursework in scientific theory with off-campus work in science and technology research.
 You will experience the entire research cycle from start to finish, read the most current literature in the chosen field, draft and execute a detailed research plan, and deliver conference-style oral and written reports on your findings.

 Pro tip: To give you an idea of how competitive the program is, it may be helpful to know that the program recommends that PSAT Math Scores be at least 740 or higher and Evidence-Based Reading and Writing Scores be 700 or higher.
 ACT math scores should be at least 33 and verbal scores at least 34.
 Lower scores must be offset by strong indicators of mathematical, scientific, and academic potential exemplified in recommendations, high school grades, and science activities.
 But, if you’re not close to those scores, you’re probably not going to get in.